-Table 3.
-Mean daily C-Fluxes for each chamber site (total SE in brackets).
-Values in $\mu molC m^{-}2 s^{-}1$ assessing both chamber and eddy-covariance fluxes conducted in the Alaskan tundra, disturbing roots and soil during chamber setup was shown to have a depressing effect on both R{eco} and, to a stronger extent, GPP.
-The chamber fluxes only caught up with the eddy-covariance fluxes a few years after installing the chambers, most likely linked to a regeneration of belowground structures after the initial disturbance (Celis et al., 2017).
-In case of our study, the collars at UGR had already been installed six years before the start of the experiment, and accordingly the disturbance effect should be negligible.
-In contrast, installation artifacts are likely at GR, potentially leading to underestimated fluxes, mainly considering GPP.
+most likely linked to a regeneration of belowground structures after the initial disturbance (Celis et al., 2017).
+In the case of our study, the collars at UGR had already been installed 6 years before the start of the experiment, and accordingly the disturbance effect should have been negligible.
+In contrast, installation artifacts are likely at GR, where collars were only installed days before starting the 2019 measurement campaign, potentially leading to underestimated fluxes, mainly considering GPP.
 The observed enhancement in both GPP and R{eco} following drainage may therefore be a conservative finding.
-A net effect on the derived shifts in NEEis also possible, since GPP and R{eco} can be affected in different ways, but a quantification of the potential bias cannot be 290 done without a longer-term observational dataset.
+A net effect on the derived shifts in NEE is also possible, since GPP and R{eco} can be affected in different ways, but a quantification of the potential bias cannot be performed without a longer-term observational dataset.

 Another important aspect concerning representativeness of chamber-based carbon flux measurements is small-scale heterogeneity in the ecosystem, which may exist even within plots that are seemingly homogeneous.
-This heterogeneity is observable at sub-meter scales, and can be a result of disturbances by soil fauna, pockets of fine root proliferation, moisture gradients, or 295 remnants of decaying organic matter (Davidson et al., 2002).
-In the Arctic tundra, this small-scale heterogeneity is common (Aalto et al., 2013; Zona et al., 2011), and is e.g. reflected by variations in soil temperature, soil moisture and thaw depths.
-To account for it in flux uncertainties, more than one chamber is needed to adequately assess the mean and variance of surfaceatmosphere exchange fluxes (Davidson et al., 2002).
-At UGR, spatial variability of carbon fluxes and environmental conditions was analyzed in detail along a transect of ten flux chamber plots in a previous study (Kwon et al., 2016), demonstrating that the two positions chosen for the presented study (IDs 2-0, 2-2) feature fluxes very close to the mean flux rates across all plots, and can therefore be assumed to be representative for the larger area.
-At GR, the relatively low number of plots available for this study, combined with the lack of previous studies within the area, implies that a larger scale representativeness of this part of the dataset cannot be validated.
-In combination with the short temporal coverage, the GR dataset should therefore be regarded as a snapshot in both space and time, demonstrating that there is the potential for significant changes in carbon cycle processes following grazing disturbance in permafrost wetlands, while not necessarily providing representative flux quantification for a larger domain.
-As a guideline to evaluate the captured variability across plots, coefficients of variance (CV) can be computed.
-CVs of R{eco} measurements in seemingly homogeneous ecosystems typically range around 30%, while reaching higher values for CH4 fluxes, which tend to be more location-specific (Davidson et al., 2002).
-For our study, CV for R{eco} at GR was 11%, but reached 20% at UGR.
-For CH4, CVs were 77% and 32%, respectively.
-The characteristics found in our dataset are therefore generally in line with findings presented by Davidson et al. (2002), with the low CVs in R{eco} potentially linked to the relatively
+This heterogeneity is observable at sub-meter scales and can be a result of disturbances by soil fauna, pockets of fine-root proliferation, moisture gradients, freeze-thaw dynamics, spatial structures in vegetation distribution such as those introduced by tussock-forming plants or remnants of decaying organic matter (Davidson et al., 2002).
+In the Arctic tundra, this small-scale heterogeneity is common (Aalto et al., 2013; Zona et al., 2011) and is, e.g., reflected by variations in soil temperature, soil moisture and thaw depths.
+To account for it in flux uncertainties, more than one chamber is needed to adequately assess the mean and variance of surface-atmosphere exchange fluxes (Davidson et al., 2002).
+At UGR, spatial variability in carbon fluxes and environmental conditions was analyzed in detail along a transect of 10 flux chamber plots in a previous study (Kwon et al., 2016), including a description of the vegetation community structure and hydrologic status at each plot.
+Based on these findings, we selected two positions for the presented study (IDs 2-0, 2-2) which best represent the vegetation composition of a waterlogged tussock tundra that dominated the grazed site before the Pleistocene Park experiment was started in the 1990s.
+At GR, the relatively low number of plots available for this study, combined with the lack of previous studies within the area, implies that a larger-scale representativeness of this part of the dataset cannot be validated.
+In combination with the short temporal coverage, the GR dataset should therefore be regarded as a snapshot in both space and time, demonstrating that there is the potential for significant changes in carbon cycle processes following grazing disturbance in permafrost wetlands while not necessarily providing representative flux quantification for a larger domain.
+As a guideline to evaluate the captured variability across plots, coefficients of variance (CVs) can be computed.
+CVs of R{eco} measurements in seemingly homogeneous ecosystems typically range around 30% and reach higher values for CH4 fluxes, which tend to be more location-specific (Davidson et al., 2002).
+For our study, the CV for R{eco} at GR was 11 % but reached 20 % at UGR.
+For CH4, CVs were 77 % and 32 %, respectively.
+The characteristics found in our dataset are therefore generally in line with findings presented by Davidson et al. (2002), with the low CVs for R{eco} potentially linked to the relatively low number of plots observed.
+However, one has to keep in mind that the GR sites feature more plots than UGR and also a higher number of observations, both of which may influence a comparison of derived CVs.